-Notably, participants expressed concerns about where flagged submissions go for processing and retaliation from opposing parties.
-P12, P13, P16, and P21 did not want their personally identifiable information to be revealed when they flag content.
-P21 expressed concern about human moderators or staff at platforms seeing their information but reasoned that \textit{``these people are way too busy to be like counter-checking every account.''} P5 also worried about the trustworthiness of moderators behind the scenes and speculated that those with ill intentions could get an ``entry-level position'' and ``pass the background check'' to become a moderator.
+In addition to concerns about the cognitive burdens of flagging, participants also surfaced several privacy-related concerns.
+They expressed apprehensions about where flagged submissions go for processing and retaliation from opposing parties.
+Several participants did not want their personally identifiable information to be revealed when they flagged content.
+P21 expressed concern about human moderators or staff at platforms seeing their information but comforted herself with the reasoning that \textit{``these people are way too busy to be counter-checking every account.''} P5 also worried about the trustworthiness of moderators behind the scenes and speculated that those with ill intentions could get an \textit{``entry-level position''} and \textit{``pass the background check''} to become a moderator.

-In contrast, both P18 and P22 had few to no concerns about their personal information being leaked when they flag content.
-P18 preferred for the platform to keep information about past content he flagged so that similar content would not show up in his feed in the future.
+In contrast, both P18 and P22 had few to no concerns about their personal information being leaked when they flagged content.
+P18 preferred that the platform keep information about past content he flagged so that similar content would not show up in his feed in the future.